klaytn/kips/KIPs/kip-82.md

 A new JSON-RPC method is added to provide historic reward distribution details.

 - Name: `klay_getRewards`
-- Description: Returns allocation details of reward distribution at specified block.
-If the parameter is not set, returns a breakdown of reward distribution at the lastest block.
+- Description: Returns allocation details of reward distribution at the specified block.
+If the parameter is not set, returns a breakdown of reward distribution at the latest block.
 - Parameters
   1. `QUANTITY | TAG` - (optional) integer or hexadecimal block number, or the string "earlist" or "latest".
 - Returns